wacn/trustcenter/trustcenter/en-us/security/threatmanagement.md

                </ul>
                <p>Microsoft threat management technologies were developed based on our experience addressing emerging threats in the public cloud, private cloud, and datacenter environments, and are driven by the “assume breach” approach.</p>
                <p style="font-size:26px" id="apps_and_data_Secure">Secure apps and data</p>
+               <label>Microsoft Dynamics 365 operated by 21Vianet </label>
+               <p>Microsoft Dynamics 365 operated by 21Vianet is implemented on Azure, and leverages Azure security technologies outlined above.
+Microsoft Dynamics 365 operated by 21Vianet fully participates in the Azure processes for intrusion detection and detection of antimalware. </p>
                <label>Microsoft Azure operated by 21Vianet </label>
-               <p>To protect against online threats, Azure offers Antimalware for cloud services and virtual machines, and uses detection and mitigation techniques to protect against DDoS attacks.</p>
+               <p>To protect against online threats, Microsoft Azure operated by 21Vianet utilizes and offers Microsoft Antimalware  for cloud services and virtual machines, and uses detection and mitigation techniques to protect against DDoS attacks.</p>
                <p><strong>Microsoft Antimalware for Azure with real-time protection and remediation. </strong>Microsoft Antimalware is a real-time protection capability that helps identity and remove viruses, spyware, and other malicious software.
 You can configure alerts for when known malicious or unwanted software attempts to install itself or run on your Azure systems.
 Antimalware automatically takes action, such as deleting or quarantining malicious files and cleaning up malicious registry entries. </p>
                <p><strong>Intrusion detection and DDoS. </strong> Intrusion detection and prevention systems, denial of service attack prevention, regular penetration testing, and forensic tools help identify and mitigate threats from both outside and inside of Azure.</p>
                <ul>